crawlwp/crawlwp/readme.txt

 Please visit the [plugin page](https://crawlwp.com/) with any questions.

 == Changelog ==

+= 3.0.2 =
+* Added filtering by "not checked" to the SEO indexing page.

 = 3.0.1 =
 * Fixed bug where missing pages sync might not work correctly.